1Password/for-open-source/README.md

 ### PKIjs
 PKIjs is a pure JavaScript library implementing the formats that are used in PKI applications (signing, encryption, certificate requests, OCSP and TSP requests/responses).
 It is built on WebCrypto (Web Cryptography API) and requires no plug-ins.
 [Link to project](https://github.com/PeculiarVentures/PKI.js)

+### MLTSHP
+MLTSHP is a social community for sharing images, GIFs, and videos.
+The site is developed and operated by volunteers of the community and the site itself is open source.
+[Link to project](https://github.com/mltshp/mltshp)